Juno1121/MBTA-Web-App-Project/instructions.md

 ### Team Logistics:

 - You may work independently or in a team of two.
-- Each student (or one team member, if in a team) should **use this template repository to create a new public repository for the project, using the template's default name.**
+- Each student (or one team member, if in a team) should **fork this template repository to create a new public repository for the project, keeping the template's default name.**
 - If in a team, add the other member as a collaborator.
 Both members should follow [GitHub collaboration best practices](https://github.com/firstcontributions/first-contributions/blob/main/docs/gui-tool-tutorials/github-desktop-tutorial.md), such as using branches and pull requests for code review.
 This setup provides access to the code for all team members and supports effective collaboration.

 ---